Sarah M. Moustafa, MD

 When she isn’t helping people achieve their family building goals, Dr. Moustafa enjoys raising two little ones of her own, playing tennis, and traveling, particularly to her native country of Egypt.

 Dr. Moustafa is bilingual and can counsel patients both in English and Arabic.
-She is excited to see IRMS patients out of our Hoboken Office.
+She is excited to see IRMS patients out of our Livingston Office.

 Yale School of Medicine – Resident Research Award (2018)